vespa-engine/sample-apps/vespa-cloud/album-recommendation/README.md

 <p>
 This application ranks music albums using a user profile:
-Albums with scores for a set of categories asre matched with a user's preference.
+Albums with scores for a set of categories are matched with a user's preference.
 </p>

 <p>